c4software/pricebuddy/README.md

 Most common settings are exposed in the application settings page.
 For more advanced settings you can edit the `.env` file in the root of the project.

-## Development

-This application is built using [Laravel](https://laravel.com) and [Filament](https://filamentphp.com/).
-The development environment uses [Lando](https://lando.dev) to make it easier to setup the development environment.

-Simply install lando, clone this repo, `cd pricebuddy` and run `lando start` to start the development environment.

 ### Code standards and testing

 * Coding standards are enforced via [Laravel Pint](https://laravel.com/docs/11.x/pint)